Explore Complex Issues from Every Angle

 DIRECTOR OF CONTENT STRATEGY & ACQUISITION FOR RESEARCH PUBLISHING

-Oxford Intersections topics
+Discover the latest Oxford Intersections

 This Intersection explores the positive and negative impacts of social media, and highlights their cultural differences across the globe.
 It engages with questions around privacy, regulation, and misinformation, as well as D&I issues, especially those concerning access and literacy, mode of communication, and representation.